-- 7. No evidence was presented on behalf of claimant. - 8.
-Ruth Stacy, Psy.D., testified on behalf of IRC.
+6. Ruth Stacy, Psy.D., testified on behalf of IRC.
 Dr. Stacy is a staff psychologist at IRC.
 She has also held positions at IRC such as Senior Intake Counselor, Senior Consumer Services Coordinator, and Psychological Assistant.
-She has been involved in assessing individuals who desire to obtain IRC services for over 26 years.
+She has been involved in assessing individuals who desire to obtain IRC services for over 27 years.
 In addition to her doctorate degree in psychology, she also holds a Master of Arts in Counseling Psychology, a Master of Arts in Sociology, and a Bachelor of Arts in Psychology and Sociology.
 Dr. Stacy qualifies as an expert in the diagnosis of autism, intellectual disability, the fifth category, and in the assessment of individuals for regional center services.